 Improving farm worker health through a holistic approach to health and safety.

 We are studying the health of sugarcane and banana agricultural workers and evaluating the health and safety programs provided by their employers.
-Based on our findings, we will offer recommendations to these businesses, emphasizing a Total Worker Health approach to protect workers from safety hazards and support their health and well-being.
+Based on our findings, we will offer recommendations to these businesses, emphasizing a Total Worker Health (TWH) approach to protect workers from safety hazards and support their health and well-being.
 Since launching this research in 2015, we have conducted health screenings on thousands of workers.

 Particulate Exposure and Kidney Health.
 (March 2021 – December 2026)